cockroachdb/docs/v21.2/ui-statements-page.md

 The **Overview** section displays the SQL statement fingerprint and essential statistics:

-**Mean statement time** is the cumulative time taken to execute statements with this fingerprint within the [specified time interval](#time-interval).
+**Mean statement time** is the cumulative time taken to execute statements with this fingerprint within the last hour.

   - **Planning time** is the cumulative time taken by the [planner](architecture/sql-layer.html#sql-parser-planner-executor) to create an execution plan for statements with this fingerprint within the specified time interval.
   - **Execution time** is the cumulative time taken to execute statements with this fingerprint in the specified time interval.

 **Resource usage** displays statistics about storage, memory, and network usage for the SQL statement fingerprint.

-  - **Mean rows/bytes read** displays the mean average number of rows and bytes [read from the storage layer](architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) for statements with this fingerprint within the last hour or specified [time interval](#time-interval).
+  - **Mean rows/bytes read** displays the mean average number of rows and bytes [read from the storage layer](architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) for statements with this fingerprint within the last hour .
   - **Max memory usage** displays the maximum memory used by a statement with this fingerprint at any time during its execution within the last hour or specified time interval.
-  - **Network usage** displays the amount of [data transferred over the network](architecture/reads-and-writes-overview.html) (e.g., between regions and nodes) for statements with this fingerprint within the last hour or specified [time interval](#time-interval).
+  - **Network usage** displays the amount of [data transferred over the network](architecture/reads-and-writes-overview.html) (e.g., between regions and nodes) for statements with this fingerprint within the last hour.
 If this value is 0, the statement was executed on a single node.
   - **Max scratch disk usage** displays the maximum amount of data [spilled to temporary storage on disk](vectorized-execution.html#disk-spilling-operations) while executing statements with this fingerprint within the last hour or specified time interval.

 **Statement details** displays information about the execution of the statement.

   - **Interval start time** represents the start time of the statistics aggregation interval for a statement.
-For details, see [time interval](#time-interval).
-By default, statistics aggregate over an hour interval.
 For example, if a statement is executed at 1:23PM it will fall in the 1:00PM - 2:00PM time interval.
   - **Database** displays the database on which the statements executed.
   - **App** displays the name specified by the [`application_name`](show-vars.html#supported-variables) session setting.
   - **Failed?** indicates whether the statement failed to execute.